Here's what California's wildfires look like from space

 The second image, captured by NASA's Terra satellite, gives a better sense of the scope of the Camp Fire in relation to the state.
 Smoke from the blaze obscures a wide swath of the northwestern part of the state, stretching south from Paradise to just north of San Francisco.

-It also shows smoke from the Hill and Woolsey Fires in southern California, which by Saturday morning had burned 4,531 acres and about 70,000 acres, respectively.
+It also shows smoke from the Hill and Woolsey Fires in southern California, which by late Friday had burned 4,531 acres and about 35,000 acres, respectively.

 Plumes of smoke from all three fires are seen drifting westward over the Pacific Ocean.